iRNA-COSI/APAeval/method_workflows/PAQR/README.md

 ## Output & post-processing

 APAeval relevant output: `tandem_pas_expression_normalized.tsv`, `tandem_pas_relative_usage.tsv` and `singular_pas_expression.tsv`.
 The latter is normalized in an additional rule outside the `PAQR module`, and subsequently both 'pas_expression' files are concatenated.
 The resulting `.tsv` file contains tpm for each sample from the samples table.
 This file is converted into the APAeval compatible 'format 02' bed file in a postprocessing rule. `tandem_pas_relative_usage.tsv` is directly converted into the APAeval compatible 'format 04' bed file in a post-processing rule.
 In both cases, single nucleotide PAS are reported for each PAS 'cluster' by parsing the representative position from the 'PolyASite ID'.
-See `execution_output_specification.md` in the base `execution_workflows` directory for a full specification.
+See `method_workflow_file_specification.md` in the base `method_workflows` directory for a full specification.

-The final output files are named `[SAMPLE]_[CHALLENGE_CODE]_[PARTICIPANT]_[OUTCODE].bed`, as specified in the ["execution workflow README"][ewf-readme-filenames].
+The final output files are named `[SAMPLE]_[CHALLENGE_CODE]_[PARTICIPANT]_[OUTCODE].bed`, as specified in the ["method workflow README"][mwf-readme-filenames].

 ## Notes